Extreme Values of the Fiedler Vector on Trees: Main Results

-Throughout the rest of the paper, we will only use this result for $k=2$ (since only then do we have Fiedler's theorem at our disposal).
-Results of such a flavor are very easy to obtain for the random walk normalized Laplacian $A^{-1}D$ (which, by its very nature, is strongly tied to random walks).
-Our game adjusts for the canonical Laplacian $L = D-A$.
-The game could also be interpreted as a discretized version of the Feynman-Kac formula (see e.g. \cite{taylor}).
-We believe that this representation theorem has a substantial amount of explanatory power.
-A simple example is the following (known) Corollary: a simple form of monotonicity of the second eigenvector along paths in a tree.
+\end{theorem} The proof is presented in \S \ref{sec:pf:1}.
+An analogous result for the random walk normalized Laplacian $A^{}D^{-1}$ is easy to obtain (by its very nature, $AD^{-1}$ is strongly tied to random walks).
+Our theorem and game apply to the Kirchhoff Laplacian $L = D-A$.
+The game could also be interpreted as a discretized version of the Feynman-Kac formula (see e.g. \cite{taylor}).\\

-\begin{corollary}[see also \cite{gern, lef}] Let $\Gamma$ be a path in the tree such that $\phi_2$ only assumes positive values on the path.
-If $v,w$ are two vertices on the path and $v$ is at a greater distance than $w$ from the closest vertex where $\phi_2$ is negative, then
+We believe that Theorem \ref{thm:1} has a substantial amount of explanatory power.
+A simple example is the following (well-known) corollary {which provides} a simple form of monotonicity of the second eigenvector along paths in a tree.
+We emphasize that this type of result is not new and refer to \cite{fiedler2, gern, lef, kirkland, merris} and references therein; however, it is well suited to illustrate an application of the main idea.

-In particular, maxima and minima are assumed in vertices with degree 1. \end{corollary} \begin{proof} Let $v_1$ be the vertex where $\phi_2$ is negative but where $\phi_2$ is positive for one of the neighbors.
-By Fiedler's theorem, that vertex is unique.
-Let us now assume $v_2$ and $v_3$ are vertices on a path and $v_3$ is from a greater distance from $v_1$ than $v_2$.
+\begin{corollary}[see also \cite{fiedler2, gern, lef, kirkland, merris}] Let $G=(V,E)$ be a simple, undirected tree.
+Let $\Gamma$ be a path in the tree such that $\phi_2$ only assumes positive values on the path.
+If $v \neq w \in V$ are two vertices on the path and $v$ is at a greater distance than $w$ from the closest vertex where $\phi_2$ is negative, then

-We use Theorem 1 and start the game in the vertex $v_3$.
-We then collect payoff in every run of the game and thus in expectation and therefore $\phi_2(v_3) > \phi_2(v_2)$ as desired. \end{proof}
+In particular, maxima and minima are attained in vertices with degree 1. \end{corollary} \begin{proof} The proof is a relatively short application of Theorem 1 and illustrates it well which is why we discuss it here.
+Let $z$ be the vertex where $\phi_2$ is negative or zero but where $\phi_2$ is positive for one of the neighbors.
+By Fiedler's theorem (with change of signs) and because trees have no cycles, that vertex is unique.
+Let us now assume $w$ and $v$ are vertices on a path and $v$ is from a greater distance from $z$ than $w$.